U.S. to slap new sanctions on Myanmar state-owned banks - sources | Law-Order

 U.S. to slap new sanctions on Myanmar state-owned banks - sources

-Thailand's outgoing military-backed government earlier this week hosted controversial talks aimed at re-engaging Myanmar's shunned military, saying dialogue was necessary to protect its border with the strife-torn country, even as top diplomats of key Southeast Asian neighbours stayed away.
-Critics said the meeting undermined a unified ASEAN approach to the Myanmar crisis, centred on a peace plan agreed with the junta two years ago.

-The U.S. plans to levy new restrictions this week to cut off finances to Myanmar's military junta, according to sources with knowledge of the matter and Thai news outlets.
-The Thai reports, published on Tuesday, said the U.S. would announce new sanctions on Myanmar Foreign Trade Bank and Myanmar Investment and Commercial Bank as early as Wednesday.
+The United States plans to levy new restrictions this week to cut off finances to Myanmar's military junta, according to sources with knowledge of the matter and Thai news outlets.
+The Thai reports, published on Tuesday, said Washington would announce new sanctions on Myanmar Foreign Trade Bank and Myanmar Investment and Commercial Bank as early as Wednesday.

+The United States plans to levy new restrictions this week to cut off finances to Myanmar's military junta, according to sources with knowledge of the matter and Thai news outlets.

+The Thai reports, published on Tuesday, said Washington would announce new sanctions on Myanmar Foreign Trade Bank and Myanmar Investment and Commercial Bank as early as Wednesday.
+Two people with knowledge of the matter told Reuters the reports were accurate.
+The U.S. Embassy in Thailand said in a statement the United States "continues to look for ways to promote accountability for the coup and related violence, including efforts to block revenue to the regime."

 A spokesman for Myanmar's military junta said it was not worried about any new sanctions.
 Zaw Min Tun told the state media channel MWD on Tuesday evening that the country has experienced sanctions before and they will not face losses if there are new sanctions on Myanmar state-owned banks.

-He said the U.S was "just doing this to cause difficulties in economics and politics".
+He said the United States was "just doing this to cause difficulties in economics and politics".
 "These kinds of things will cause unnecessary delays while we walk towards the multi-party democratic system."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)